GatoGraphQL/ExtensionStarter/README.md

 To generate the release plugin for PROD, head over to tags page in your GitHub repo ([github.com/my-account/GatoGraphQLExtensionsForMyCompany/tags](https://github.com/my-account/GatoGraphQLExtensionsForMyCompany/tags)), and click on the new tag (eg: `0.1.0`).

-On the tag page, click on "Create release from tag".
+On the tag page, click on `Create release from tag`.

 ![Create release from tag](assets/img/create-release-from-tag.png)